earthlab/cft-CRAN/cran-comments.md

 * Changed the description so as to not start with "This is a package", package name, title or similar.

-* Put USGS in single quotes
+* Put USGS in single quotes in description

 * Added a link to the USGS API web interface in the description